ExcelFunctions.net Logo

 3 24

-Note that, in the above example :
+Note that, in the above example:

 Coupdaysnc Function Errors

-If you get an error from the Excel Coupdaysnc Function, this is most likely to be one of the following:
+If you get an error from the Excel Coupdaysnc Function, this is likely to be one of the following:

 Common Errors